1st century imminence in the Bible of the resurrection of the righteous and unrighteous?

 Daniel 12 & Matthew 24:

 It is written in Daniel 12: "many of the ones sleeping in the broad (ground) of the earth will rise: (some) to everlasting life, but (some) to reproach, and to dispersion and everlasting shame" (Daniel 12:2).
+This was written just after mentioning that at "that time (will be) AFFLICTION, SUCH-AS HAS NOT TAKEN-PLACE SINCE which (time) it became (a) nation on the earth until that time" (Daniel 12:1).

 Jesus mentioned "DANIEL the prophet" in Matthew 24:15 and then described that "there-will-be (a) great AFFLICTION SUCH-AS HAS NOT TAKEN-PLACE SINCE (the) beginning (of the) world until now" (Matthew 24:21).

-Daniel also mentioned that "in that time all the people WILL-BE-SAVED, who were-found having-been-written in the scroll" (Daniel 12:1) and Jesus mentioned in Matthew 24 that "the (one) having-endured to (the) end — this (one) WILL-BE-SAVED" (Matthew 24:13).
+Daniel also mentioned that "in that time all the people WILL-BE-SAVED, who were-found having-been-written in the scroll" (Daniel 12:1) and Jesus mentioned in Matthew 24 that "the (one) having-endured to (the) end, this (one) WILL-BE-SAVED" (Matthew 24:13).

-Jesus in Matthew 24 described to His 1st century disciples that the events that He mentioned would happen as "also you — when you-see all these (things), you know that it-is near, at (the) doors.
+Jesus in Matthew 24 described to His 1st century disciples that the events that He mentioned would happen as "also you, when you-see all these (things), you know that it-is near, at (the) doors.
 Truly I-say (to) you that this generation by-no-means will-pass-away until all these (things) take-place" (Matthew 24:33-34).

 It is written in John 5 that Jesus said: "(an) HOUR IS-COMING in which all the (ones) in the graves will-hear His voice, and will-come-out — the (ones) having-done the good (things) to (a) resurrection (of) life; the (ones) having-practiced the bad (things) to a resurrection (of) judgment" (John 5:28-29).